damarisbangean/paradigmsofglobalization/index.md

 # United Nations
 - **Mission:** promoting international co-operation and to create and maintain international order
+- The UN works on many topics including the fight against poverty and the promotion of development.

+This short video gives you an impression of the scope of the UN's work.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bq8KmhkUdE" frameborder="0" allowfullscreen></iframe>

 # Here are the main tests we ran:
 - Network Mapping